swedenconnect/ca-engine/cmc/README.md

 ## CMC API

-This CMC API integration library provides java classes that can be used by both the cleint and the CA to implement this API.
+This CMC API integration library provides java classes that can be used by both the client and the CA to implement this API.

 ### CA integration